k2view-academy/K2View-Academy/articles/09_translations/01_translations_overview_and_use_cases.md

 <web>

 A **Translation** is a Fabric Studio object used for creating data transformation rules.
 The Translation editor exists in the Fabric .NET Studio only.
-In the Web Studio, the translations are presented as XML files and can be still used by the Fabric server, however there is no dedicated editor for them.
+In the Web Studio, the translations are presented as XML files and can still be used by the Fabric server, without a dedicated editor for editing them in the Web Studio.

 The Web Studio introduces a new object - **MTable** - to be used for defining the data transformation rules via several dedicated Actors.